matrixvirus/AMileFromAnyNeighbor/cgroup/learning_cgroup.md

 # systemd with cgroups
+this chapter is can be skipped.*systemd* is not a part of cgroups,redhat combines *systemd* with *cgroups* in redhat 7.

 *systemd* moves the resource management settings from the process level to the application level by binding the system of cgroup hierarchies with the systemd unit tree.
 Therefore, you can manage system resources with systemctl